This Vegetarian Tikka Masala is packed with veggies, chickpeas, and bold spices. Serve over rice with Greek yogurt, snap peas, and warm naan!

 • Boil water in a large pot.

-• Add drained rice to boiling water, cook for 5 minutes without reducing heat.
+• Add drained rice to boiling water and cook 5 minutes without reducing heat.

 • Drain and fluff rice with a fork.